kg4vdk/station_build/README.md

 # station_build
 ### ~~Here, I'll just do it for you...~~
 ### A helping hand to build a digital Amateur Radio station...

+This script will help you get some basic digital station software installed.
+You, the user, then get to configure it to your needs.
+As Amateur Radio operators, we have a responsibility to be knowledgeable in the workings of our stations.
+Unfortunately, many operators choose a path of convenience and ignorance.
+We are not a community of "appliance operators."
+We are a learning community.
+Take pride in learning.
+Think of your Amateur Radio license as less of a "ticket" and more like "tuition."
+A ticket lets you just jump on and ride.
+Tuition grants you access to specialized learning opportunities.

+Grab a fishing rod, and let's learn to fish!

 ---

 **The station_build.sh script is ONLY tested on a VM of Linux Mint 21!**